AqwamCreates/DataPredict/docs/HighValueProjectTutorials.md

   * Might be the most terrible idea out of this list.
 However, I will not stop game designers from making their games look "smart".

     * The model will likely do a lot of exploration before it can hit a single player.
 Once that particular location is marked as "reward location", the model will might overfocus on it.

+  * Minimal implementation takes a minimum of 2 hours using DataPredict™.

 ## AI Players